dph01/lift-TBUtils/README.md

 To use the utility in your own project:

-1. download and build the library:
+1. download and build the TBUtils library:

 git clone ....